UDT-ITF/website/source/api/index.md

 ### 1.1 Audience
-This document is intended for developers building applications that either share textual resources or consume such resources for display, analytics or other purposes.
+This document is intended for developers building applications that either share textual resources for display, computational analysis or any other purpose.
 The background use-cases for developing the API are drawn from cultural heritage and research organisations but the use of the API is not restricted to these domains.